emarcey/go-string-converters/README.md

 * kebab-case:
     * Aggressive converter that converts any punctuation or PascalCase/camelCase to kebab-case
     * Both regular (lowercase) and SCREAMING variants

+### String Filtering

+Remove characters from a string by rune using helper functions.
+    * Built-in support for removing control characters, because I hate them.